mosaic-group/openfpm-website/src/docker.md

 Or the images with the GPU code enabled `openfpm/ubuntu_cuda:install10.2-devel-ubuntu18.04`, `openfpm/ubuntu_cuda:install11.2.2-devel-ubuntu20.04`.

-To start the container a in Linux general command would be
+To start the container in Linux general command would be
 ```sh
 [sudo] docker run --net=host \
  -dit -v /tmp/.X11-unix:/tmp/.X11-unix \